How do I find the perfect property?

 Once you have your eye on a property, learn as much as you can about it.

-- Ask the estate agent smart questions about the property.
+- Ask the estate agent detailed questions about the property.
 See Top tips – clever questions to ask the estate agent

-- When you go to view the property, make sure you check out the right things.
+- When you go to view the property, take your time to check rooms are big enough, that there is plenty of natural light, no signs of damp and check the condition of the electrics, heating, windows and the roof.
 See Top tips – things not to forget when viewing a property

 - Sometimes you can contact previous owners, who no longer have a vested interest in talking it up – this can be particularly informative if you suspect there might be problems with it